stadium-software/icons/README.md

    3. *icon-right*: places the icon to the left of the text in the control
 2. Weight
    1. By default icons are shown with a regular weight (400)
    2. *icon-weight-xxx* causes icons to show with the weights specified (e.g. *icon-weight-600*).
-CSS accepts weights in increments of 100. *icon-weight-900* is the max and *icon-weight-100* the minimum allowed value
+CSS accepts weights in increments of 100 from 100 to 900
 3. Size
    1. Default icon size is 20px
-   2. *icon-size-xx* allows you to define a custom the icon size in pixels (e.g. icon-size-12 or icon-size-40)
+   2. *icon-size-xx* allows you to define a custom icon size in pixels (e.g. icon-size-12 or icon-size-40)
+4. Color
+   1. Default icon color is inherited by the page
+   2. *icon-color-######* allows you to define a custom icon color in hex (e.g. icon-color-FFFF00 or icon-color-FF0000)
-4. Filled
+5. Filled
    1. By default icons are shown outlined
    2. Adding *icon-fill* causes an icon to show filled